 The following years saw him employed as a teacher, youth worker, life-skill educator, national director, writer and father - the latter being his greatest achievement yet!

-Now sometime in the not-so-new millenium, he can be found living in a secret location on the east coast of the Coromandel fullfilling his life-long dream of being an enigma.
+Now sometime in the not-so-new millenium, he can be found living on their farm in a secret location on the east coast of the Coromandel, fullfilling his life-long dream of being an enigma.

-When Mike’s not doing Wildman stuff, you’ll find him working with his old man as the associate editor for Grapevine Magazine, flicking a line in the water off his kayak chasing dinner, going downhill on his mountain bike, in the bush hunting, surfing or hanging out with his wife Donna and their four gorgeous kids – Trae, Maya, Hunter and Olivia on their 8 acre Dexter stud... that's right, STUD!
+When Mike’s not doing Wildman stuff, you’ll find him working with his old man as the editor for Grapevine Magazine, guiding outdoor adventures with Little Brown Kiwi, chasing big snapper on his kayak, going downhill on his mountain bike, in the bush hunting, surfing or hanging out with his wife Donna and their four gorgeous kids.

 Henry has been managing safety in the outdoor environment for well over a decade.
 After completing a Diploma in Applied Recreation in Christchurch he became a rafting guide and began Ski Patrolling a year later.
 Having gained Senior Raft Guide status he moved to The Abel Tasman where he began Sea Kayak guiding then progressed to Operations Manager of a large Sea Kayaking business the following season.
 Meanwhile winters involved working as the Snow Safety Officer for Whakapapa Ski Area then changing to Patrol Supervisor a few years later.